defold/doc/docs/en/manuals/collection-proxy.md

 ![load](images/collection-proxy/proxy_load.png)

 The proxy component will instruct the engine to allocate space for a new world.
-A separate runtime physics world is also created and all the game objects in the collection "mylevel.collection" are instantiated.
+A separate runtime physics world is also created and all the game objects in the collection "`mylevel.collection`" are instantiated.

-The new world gets its name from the *Name* property in the collection file, in this example it is set to "mylevel".
+The new world gets its name from the *Name* property in the collection file, in this example it is set to "`mylevel`".
 The name has to be unique.
 If the *Name* set in the collection file is already used for a loaded world, the engine will signal a name collision error:

 ```txt
 ERROR:GAMEOBJECT: The collection 'default' could not be created since there is already a socket with the same name.